-Filling out a significant form can be a tiresome process for users.
-Some of them don’t even complete the form as it is so time-consuming.
+Filling out a comprehensive form can be a tiresome process for users.

-Optimize the process by creating a multi-step WordPress form with a step indicator using the JetFormBuilder plugin and its features.
-This multi-step free WordPress plugin allows customizing a form and making it more user-friendly.
+Optimize the process by creating a multi-step WordPress form with a step indicator using the JetFormBuilder plugin.
+This free WordPress plugin allows customizing a form and making it more user-friendly.

-Let’s learn some tips on how to make the form more convenient for filling it out.
+Let’s learn some tips for making the form more convenient to fill out.

 Upgrade the Form

-• Group fields logically divide the form fields into coherent sections with the help of Form Break Field.
+• Group fields logically — divide the form fields into coherent sections with the help of the Form Page Break block.
 Name these steps accordingly;

-• Use the progress bar show a step indicator of completing the form to notify the user about the number of steps left until submitting the form;
+• Use the progress bar — show a step indicator to notify users about the number of steps left until completing the form;

 • Set visibility conditions — enable certain fields to display under the specified conditions;

-As an example, we’ll create two forms that differ in the form break logic.
-One of them is made with just form breaks, while the other one implies conditional visibility.
+As an example, we created two forms that differ in the form break logic.
+One was made with just form breaks, while the other implies conditional visibility.

 Multi-Step WordPress Form